Iyonix PC: History

 After speculation on the usenet newsgroups, a website for the hardware was spotted in mid October 2002.
 Units first went on sale in December 2002.
 Prices started from £1249.

 Castle ceased production of the Iyonix after the July 2006 introduction in the UK of the RoHS Regulations.
-The design was not compliant and Castle did not redesign the Iyonix.
-Sales continued for another two years via a newly established company, Iyonix Ltd, which enabled Castle itself to circumvent the regulations.
+The design was not compliant and Castle could not afford to redesign the Iyonix to be compliant.
+Sales continued for another two years via a newly established company, Iyonix Ltd, which enabled Castle to circumvent the regulations.

 On 25 September 2008, Castle announced that production of the Iyonix had ceased and that new units would no longer be available to order.